MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-town-halls.md

 For more information about the Microsoft eCDN, see [Introduction to Microsoft eCDN](/ecdn/intro) and [Enterprise content delivery networks for streaming Microsoft Teams events](streaming-ecdn-enterprise-content-delivery-network.md).

 > [!NOTE]
-> The Microsoft first-party eCDN solution is the default and only option for Teams Premium users using town halls.
+> The Microsoft eCDN is required for Teams Premium users and is used automatically.

 ## Understand your policies